Setup¶

 Launching¶

-To start UNI, open a terminal, type uni, and press Enter.
+Once UNI is installed, open a terminal, type uni, and press Enter.

 If UNI started successfully, the terminal will display two URLs: